 FreedomPop Mobile Plans

-With all the plans below, you will get either 4G or 3G mobile speeds, depending upon what is being served in the area you are in.
+With all the plans below, you will get either 4G (Clearwire network) or 3G (Sprint network) mobile speeds, depending upon what is being served in the area you are in.
 There is no long term contract and you can change plans whenever you want.

-Basic (free): With the purchase of any device, you can have up to 500 MB (one-half a gigabyte) of data usage per month.
+Free: With the purchase of any device, you can have up to 500 MB (one-half a gigabyte) of data usage per month.
 No strings if you don’t go over your allowance.
 Other than purchasing the device, it’s completely free.
+Additional Data: $0.02 per MB/month.

 FreedomPop Mobile Devices

-Bolt Freedom Stick: This is a USB stick you place in your PC or Mac laptop and with it you will have 4G wireless internet. $39.
+Freedom Stick Bolt: This is a USB stick you place in your PC or Mac laptop and with it you will have 4G wireless internet.

 FreedomPop Home Internet or FreedomPop Mobile Internet?